IGP Inaugurates Nine Projects For Rawalpindi Police - UrduPoint

 IGP Inaugurates Nine Projects For Rawalpindi Police

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jun, 2020 ) :Inspector General of Police Punjab (IGP), Shoaib Dastgir on Friday inaugurated nine different projects for Rawalpindi Police during online conversations on Friday.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 20th Jun, 2020 ) :Inspector General of Police Punjab (IGP), Shoaib Dastgir inaugurated nice projects of Rawalpindi Police online on yesterday.

 On the occasion Additional IG Welfare & Fund Punjab Tariq Masood Yasin, Additional IG Operations Punjab Inam Ghani, RPO Rawalpindi Sohail Habib Tajik, CPO Rawalpindi Muhammad Ahsan Younas, CTO Syed Ali Akbar and other officers were present online.